-If a student has a change in plans for the trip home, a note is required for the teacher.
 At dismissal, students are expected to go directly to the bus, home, or activity.
 Students are considered under their parent's supervision after school hours unless a student is involved in a school activity.
+If a student has a change in plans for the trip home, communication with the front office is required from the parent/guardian.
 All calls regarding changes in dismissal plans should be placed to the office no later than 2:30 p.m. to ensure the office has time to deliver the message.